 Sexuality is about our emotions and how we feel loved in our relationships with others.
-Even in committed sexual relationships, sex is rarely about producing children.
-At its best, sex can create a sense of emotional connection between two people.
+Although sex is often described in terms of the eroticism, many people also look for emotional rewards from sex.
+Sex is rarely about producing children.
+Sex can cause us to feel emotionally close to a lover.

 If a person is not prepared to embrace the needs and genuine desires of their partner, then they shouldn’t get into a relationship.
 People have to understand and be willing to provide what their partner needs more of in their relationship.
 (Stephan Labossiere 2012)